Al-Nijat: Publication

-The book "Al-Nijat min al-Qarq fi Bahr al-Zalalaat" first time published in Cairo by Mohyeddin Sabori al-Kordi in 1913 and secondly in 1938.
-Also "Al-Nijat" has been edited by Mohammad Taqi Danesh Pajouh in 1985, published by University of Tehran Press in Iran.
+The book Al-Nijat min al-Qarq fi Bahr al-Zalalaat, first published in Cairo by Mohyeddin Sabori al-Kordi in 1913 and secondly in 1938.
+Also Al-Nijat has been edited by Mohammad Taqi Danesh Pajouh in 1985, published by University of Tehran Press in Iran.
 This version has an introduction in Persian written by Danesh Pajouh which describes subjects in detail.
 Then there are pictures of the Arabic manuscript of the book, then the text of book in Arabic.
 The "Theology" section was translated into English by Nematullah Karamollahi and published in Rome in 1926.
 The English translation of the "Ego" (psychology) section was also published by Fazlur Rahman Malik in his book "Avicenna's Psychology", first published in 1952 and secondly in 1981 in London.